State compliance

 Packaging & Labeling

-Regulations on product packaging and labeling are extremely detailed and elaborate.
-Selling products without all the appropriate information may seem minor but could very well end up costing your dispensary.
+Regulations on product packaging and labeling are extremely detailed.
+Selling products without all the appropriate information may seem minor, but it could end up costing your dispensary.
+While these rules affect manufacturers the most, retailers that pre-package their flower are just as liable.

 Paying Taxes